Theatre

 Admission

-Alternatively, you can choose another major as your primary degree program and add this program as a minor to broaden your studies.
+Alternatively, you can choose another major and add this program as a minor to broaden your studies.

 Providing you accurate application deadlines, tuition fee estimates, admission requirements, scholarships and transfer credit depends on your situation.